 Can StoneSet Act as Drainage?

 The short answer is, when overlaying existing surfaces then no, 16mm layer of porous resin bound stone is not suitable to be relied upon as drainage during heavy downpours.
 Similarly, for commercial applications, resin bound stone can not be used in place of the consulting engineers drainage provisions.

 The longer answer – if the paved area is for foot traffic and graded to the correct falls, StoneSet can certainly be used to facilitate free-draining movement of water down below the surface.
 There it follows a subsurface drainage channel or point floor waste system for foot traffic areas.

 Regardless, StoneSets porous surface is a far safer approach to reduce chance of pudlle slip hazards, a good example of this was the StoneSet applied in Sydney marina club foyer.

 The council were amazed with the final result, no additional surface drainage strips – no potential trip hazards, no collection points for leaf or rubbish litter.
 Just continuous natural stone paving and a beautiful new entrance way to the library.

-If you would like more information on this particular Porous pavement project, please contact us on 1300 392 155 and quote the job reference number POT19603, we would be more than happy to discuss similarities in your patio, foyer or pathway project and we can fast track how StoneSet porous paving may suit your specific paving project.
+If you would like more information on this particular Porous pavement project, please get in touch with us at 1300 392 155 and quote the job reference number POT19603, we would be more than happy to discuss similarities in your patio, foyer or pathway project.
+We can fast-track how StoneSet porous paving may suit your specific paving project.

-Enter your Suburb using the map to view the job profile webpage of StoneSet installed in your area.
-Resin bound stone is not one of the first things that comes to mind when looking for Pathway ideas and particularly when paving over existing hard surfaces.
-You can read more detail on Pathway we’ve done and see photos of these projects here.
+Resin-bound stone is not one of the first things that come to mind when looking for Pathway ideas and particularly when paving over existing hard surfaces.